jcaillon/valet/docs/content/_index.md

 ## 🧩 Libraries of functions

-Make your scripts more performant and write code faster by using Valet [libraries][libraries-link] for string manipulation, interactive prompt, pure bash I/O and more...
+Make your scripts more performant and write code faster by using [Valet standard libraries][libraries-link] for string manipulation, interactive prompt, pure bash I/O and more...

+Use one of the **{{% stats "nbFunctions" %}} functions coming in standard** with Valet!
 Some examples:

 ```bash {linenos=table,linenostart=1,filename="script.sh"}
 myFunction() {